ATdotRay/skelgo/README.md

 # SKELGO
-skelgo si a cli tool that prints a tree of ayoru current directory structure
+skelgo is a cli tool that prints a tree of your current directory structure

 # Example
 ```bash